 - One’s child sees money being withdrawn from a bank or an ATM.
 If one indulges all ones child’s needs and desires the child figures that you’re a money tree.
 Remember one’s child should not get this impression and needs to learn that it takes hard work (blood and sweat) to earn money.
 Only then can one’s child understand the value of money.

 - The next question is should one deny one’s child chocolates and toys saying “I am poor and I cannot afford the latest remote controlled plane you are asking.
 Then one picks up a costly designer suit or the latest smartphone for oneself and the child figures that if you can indulge your needs (purchase whatever you want) then you must indulge their needs (chocolates and toys).

 Teach money the easy way

-One needs to pitch in half the amount say INR 50 and the remaining amount is put in by the child in the piggybank .The child earns money by doing the household chores and assisting the neighbors with their work This money is put into the piggybank.
-Once it reaches the prized sum of INR 100 the toy is purchased.
+- One needs to pitch in half the amount say INR 50 and the remaining amount is put in by the child in the piggy bank.The child earns money by doing the household chores and assisting the neighbors with their work This money is put into the piggy bank.
+Once it reaches the prize sum of INR 100 the toy is purchased.

 The value of money

 - One’s child needs to be taught about the productivity of an asset.
 Truly money begets money and productive assets head the list.

 - One needs to teach his child about real estate and the need to invest in an apartment or a house as a roof over one’s head is a priority.